lhelms2/howto_rtd/docs/source/quick_rst.rst

 .. _Google: https://www.google.com

-For hyperlinks that include spacing or punctuation, surround the word or phrase with backticks (`) prior to appending the underscore.
+Create hyperlinks that include spacing or punctuation by surrounding the word or phrase with backticks (`) prior to appending the underscore.

 .. code-block:: rst